MuhammetnurG/Study_Dashboard/README.md

   bash <(curl -fsSL https://raw.githubusercontent.com/MuhammetnurG/Study_Dashboard/main/install.sh) --local
   ```

-- Optional environment variables:
+Optional Parameters

-  - `INSTALL_DIR=/opt/study-dashboard` — change install location
+INSTALL_DIR=/opt/study-dashboard — Custom installation directory

-  - `--port 8000` — change listening port
+--port 8000 — Specify a custom port for the Node server

-Notes for production
+🏗 Production Notes

-- The installer creates a systemd service; you need `sudo` privileges for that.
+The installer creates and enables a systemd service.
-- It's recommended to front the service with `nginx` and TLS (use Certbot or another ACME client).
+→ Requires sudo privileges.

-Publishing on GitHub
+For production deployment, pairing the service with Nginx + TLS is recommended.

-1. Create a new repo on GitHub.
+→ Use Certbot or any ACME client for HTTPS.

-2. Push the project files to the repository.
+📤 Publishing on GitHub

-3. Host `install.sh` (the raw file) at a stable URL (you can use GitHub raw URL or a small CDN).
+Create a new GitHub repository.

-Security note
+Push this project’s files.

-Piping a remote script into `bash` runs code from the network with your privileges.
-Audit the script before running it on production.
+Ensure install.sh is accessible via a stable URL (GitHub raw links work fine).